 Child Care Subsidy

-The Child Care Subsidy (CSS) Program helps low-income families pay for child care while parents work, attend school, or participate in job training programs.
+The Child Care Subsidy (CSS) Program is offered by the State of Maryland to help low-income families pay for child care while parents work, attend school, or participate in job training programs.
 The Child Care Subsidy Program offers a subsidy for care provided by regulated child care centers and family child care providers participating in the Maryland EXCELS program, or care provided in informal care settings.
 Informal care is defined as care by a relative in the child’s home or in the relative’s home, care by a non-relative in the child’s home, or care provided by a non-relative in their own home for less than 20 hours per month.
+This program is managed for the State by a centralized vendor, Child Care Subsidy (CCS) Central.
+Maryland Family Network is not able to accept or process child care subsidy applications.

 Child care providers are not legally required to accept CCS vouchers.
 If a provider decides to accept CCS vouchers, he or she can accept the combined amount of the voucher and co-payment.
 If the provider’s regular rate is higher than the combined amount of the voucher and co-payment, parents can be asked to make up the difference.
 However, providers may not charge CCS clients more than they charge non-CCS clients.
 Many providers find it difficult to collect any additional payment from low-income families served by CCS.